-Please make sure to check the current wording from your Affiliate Contract and copy/paste that to your website.
+Please make sure to check the current wording of your Affiliate Contract and copy/paste that into your website.

 This is the wording for Amazon.com, but it is likely that other affiliate programs have similar requirements.
 Please take the time to read your contracts at some point.
 You may be amazed what you learn when you do that.

-I wrote All Your Amazon Affiliate Links Must Be Public just about this one problem because I think it is complicated for most people, especially beginners.
+I wrote All Your Amazon Affiliate Links Must Be Public just about this one problem because I think it’s complicated for most people, especially beginners.
 There are many different ways to look at it and many things you just can’t do.

 Also, you are not supposed to use your own links.
 That being said, I click on my links all the time to make sure that they work and so far I did not have a problem.
 However, I don’t purchase the items when I do that.
 I would suggest that you wait a couple days after testing some of your Amazon links so that way the effect of the link wore off and you can purchase whatever you’d like safely.

 Whenever you create a link to a product, you can’t create a link that looks like this:

 The name “Amazon” can’t appear in the link itself.
 You may include it before or after, but not in the anchor text otherwise it will get you kicked out of the program.

 To find whether one of your links includes the word Amazon in it, you can use the Broken Links plugin.
 It will read all your links and give you the ability to search them for the word Amazon (or any other words if that matter.)
 But please, make sure to read my warning on that other page: you want to make sure that the robot does not check for the amzn.to links because that will get you banned.